 The NHSBT/UKHSA Epidemiology Unit compiles a monthly EIR using the information provided by a range of national and international evidence sources.
 Information on new potential risks may also come from other sources, including EU Rapid Alert System, EBA EID Monitor group and EpiIntel.
-Information may also come from other sources at any time; any such information feeds into the same process, either being added to the monthly EIR and analysed at the time of the next EIR analysis or, if more urgent, analysed at the time of receipt.
+Information from other sources may arise at any time and any such information feeds into the same process, either being added to the monthly EIR and analysed at the time of the next EIR analysis or, if more urgent, analysed at the time of receipt, through email circulation to the SACTTI EIR Review Group.

-The information in the EIR is analysed in the first instance by the Chair and Secretary of SACTTI and an OTDT representative.
+The information in the EIR is analysed in the first instance by the SACTTI EIR Review Group (includes the SACTTI Chair, OTDT representation and additional SACTTI members).
 The information is assessed to determine any possible risk to the safety of donated products and any risks identified are graded to determine if action is required and the urgency of any action (Table 1).
-Documentation of the initial assessment is made on the EIR, including any minor changes, and any specific action required is identified and recorded through the infectious agent risk assessment tool (Appendix 1) which is then retained as a record.
-The monthly EIR and analysis outcomes are reviewed by SACTTI, either at its next meeting or, if more urgent action is required, through electronic correspondence or an ad hoc meeting if deemed necessary.
+Documentation of the initial assessment is made on the EIR, including any minor changes, and any specific action required is identified and recorded.
+The infectious agent risk assessment tool (Appendix 1) can be used to assess a new emerging risk, which is then retained as a record.
+The monthly EIR and analysis outcomes are a standing agenda item for SACTTI; highlights are verbally shared for awareness.
+If the review indicated need for discussion by SACTTI, this is done at the next committee meeting.
+If more urgent action is required, this can be done through electronic correspondence or an ad hoc meeting if deemed necessary.

 The completed EIR analyses are retained as formal SACTTI papers as well as a formal log of analyses and outcomes, being maintained by the JPAC Office.
-The Consolidated SACTTI Master List will be updated and colour-coded whenever there is a change.

-In addition to new and emerging risks, the horizon scanning process identifies changes in the epidemiology of known infectious agents e.g. where autochthonous infections in humans are reported in a new area/country.
+In addition to new and emerging risks, the surveillance process identifies changes in the epidemiology of known infectious agents e.g. where autochthonous infections in humans are reported in a new area/country.
 The Chair of SACCSD is notified of these changes and a rapid change control may be required if the risk is not covered by the GDRI (i.e. where the risk is not already mitigated by alternative deferrals).
 The change could also be the removal of a risk.

-The confidential monthly reviewed horizon scanning reports may be circulated to approved individuals in organisations outwith the UK Blood Services on request.
+The monthly reviewed surveillance reports may be circulated to appropriate in organisations outwith the UK Blood Services on request; such requests must be made to the JPAC Office and discussed with the Chair of SACTTI.
 Any risk identified that results in a change to the GDRI/procedure will proceed through the JPAC Change Notification process and will be published on the JPAC website.
-This review process will be summarised in an annual report to JPAC, which includes details of any actions required.